pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/06-collecting-k8s-infra-metrics.md

 ## Prerequisite - Service Account

-Many Kubernetes related components in this part of tutorial uses the Kubernetes API, therefore they require proper permissions to work correctly.
-For most cases, you should give the service account running the Collector the following permissions via a ClusterRole.
+Many Kubernetes related components in this part of tutorial use the Kubernetes API, therefore they require proper permissions to work correctly.
+For most cases, you should give the service account running the collector the following permissions via a ClusterRole.
 As we go through this secion of the tutorial, we will create appropriate service account and cluster roles.
 You can inspect them yourself in this [file](backend/06-collector-k8s-cluster-metrics.yaml)

 ## Setting Up OpenTelemetry Collector for Kubernetes Metrics